 Aside from voltage testing, a load test is another effective way to test your deep-cycle battery's condition.
 This method can also be done via a digital voltmeter.
 Simply hold the prongs of your voltmeter to the right battery terminals, press the start button, and see where your voltage drops, too.

-However, remember that before load testing your battery, it should be fully charged and left to sit 12 hours before the procedure.
+However, remember that before load testing it, the battery should be fully charged and left to sit 12 hours before the procedure.
 This way, the residual charge is already released, and you'll likely get a more accurate result of your battery's performance.

 Note that a healthy battery should be able to hold 9.6V to 10.5V under the load for 30 seconds.
 If your deep cycle battery maintains this for only a few seconds and starts to drop gradually or immediately falls to zero, this is a clear sign of a battery problem often referred to as "open-cell."
 It can be the result of a manufacturing error, sulfation, or overheating and once your battery reaches this level, there's no way to fix it anymore.